rohit-gotgit/Jan-hit/README.md

 **Janhit** is a revolutionary civic engagement platform that bridges the gap between citizens and local government.
 Built with cutting-edge technology, it provides a seamless way for residents to report, track, and resolve community issues while enabling officials to manage and prioritize problems efficiently.

 ###  Mission
-Transform local governance by creating a transparent, accountable, and participatory system where every citizen's voice matters
+Transform local governance by creating a transparent, accountable, and participatory system where every citizen's voice matters.

 ---